CS303E Homework 5

 This homework is primarily designed to give you some practice using loops, but you'll also need some if statements.

-We haven't yet covered lists in the class, so don't use them.
-But you don't need them.
 Think about this problem as follows.
 Suppose we're talking and I tell you I'm going to rattle off a bunch of numbers.
 At the end, I want you to tell me the biggest number I mentioned.
-I start: "9, 15, 130, 2, 14, ...."
+I start: "9, 15, 130, 2, 14, 79, 27, ...."
 Notice that you certainly don't need to remember all of the numbers.
-At any point, you only need to remember the biggest number I've mentioned to that point.
-If you hear a smaller number, you ignore it.
+At any point, you only need to remember a single number, the biggest one I've mentioned to that point.
+If you hear a smaller number, you can ignore it.
 But if you hear a bigger number, then that's the new biggest number so far and you just need to remember that one.
+Something similar is true for finding the smallest number.
+Think about the logic and how to implement it.

 Stopping early: Often you'll want to exit your program early.
-For example, in this assignment if you find that the user enters 'stop' immediately, you'll print a message and be done.
+For example, in this assignment if you find that the user enters -1 immediately, you'll print a message and be done.
 You can always do that with if statements, but it sometimes makes for a more complicated overall structure.
 Another way is to put your code into a function, main().
 To exit main, you execute a return statement.
 Note you can't do this unless your code is inside a function.
-Here's what this might look like:
+Here's something close to what this might look like:

-if inputString == 'stop':
+if grade == -1:

 return